CloudVE/cloudbridge/docs/topics/design_decisions.rst

   do (at least for some resources, such as vmfirewalls within a private network).
 Overall, consistency was challenging to achieve with resource naming.
-Therefore, it was decided that CloudBridge would continue to support resource renaming to the best extent possible and balance between the use of the resource name property and resource tags.
+Therefore, it was decided that CloudBridge would continue to support resource renaming to the best extent possible and strike a balance between the use of the resource name property and resource tags.
 However, because of the inconsistency in rename functionality across providers, using the rename capabilities within CloudBridge would lead to cloud-dependent code (Related to